Itinerary: Vilnius, Riga, Tallinn, Helsinki, St. Petersburg

 The optional tour for this morning takes us to the stunning scenery of the Gauja National Park and the town of Sigulda.
 We listen to the medieval Latvian legend of the Rose of Turaida and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.
-The afternoon offers an optional visit to the Ethnographic Open Air Museum, a spacious exposition of 18th century country life.
+The afternoon offers an optional visit to the Riga Motor Museum which has an impressive collection of vintage car including a very unique collection of old Soviet limousines from the Kremlin Garage..
 In the evening we propose an optional Latvian dinner at the restaurant Forest.

 DAY 6 (Friday): RIGA-TALLINN

 The tour continues along the coastal highway to the Estonian summer resort of Pärnu.
 We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon.
 Check-in at the Hotel Radisson Blu Olümpia**** or similar.